UAE, RAS AL KHAIMAH - Industry

 General Manager, Stevin Rock and RAK Rock

-Stevin Rock was founded in 1975 as a 100% owned subsidiary of Dutch Company Volker Stevin until being acquired by our new parent company, Dragomar, S.P.A., in 1990.
-That year saw us form a joint venture to support the building of the Ras Laffan Port in Qatar, for which we supplied five million tons of material.
+Stevin Rock was founded in 1975 as a 100%-owned subsidiary of Dutch company Volker Stevin until it was acquired by our new parent company, Dragomar, S.P.A., in 1990.
+That year we formed a joint venture to support the building of the Ras Laffan Port in Qatar, for which we supplied 5 million tons of material.
 In May 1996, the government of RAK purchased Stevin.
 Until then, RAK Rock and Stevin Rock were two separate companies that competed for projects.
 RAK Rock remained loyal to its code, which was to supply raw material feed to the cement plants, even though both Stevin Rock and RAK Rock are owned by the government.
-In October 2007 we discussed the unification of the management of our companies, although the companies remained technically distinct for various strategic business reasons.
+In October 2007 we discussed the unification of the management of our companies, although the companies remained technically distinct for various strategic reasons.

 We were involved in all the megaprojects in Dubai, such as Palm Jumeirah, Palm Jebel Ali, the World Islands, Burj Khalifa, Dubai Metro, Dubai Mall, Dubai International Airport expansion, JBR projects, Dubai Festival City, and Jebel Ali Container Terminal, amongst others.
 At the moment we are involved in projects such as the Upper Zakkum project, SARB, Das Island by ADNOC, Small Boat Harbour, and the new LNG terminal project in Bahrain.

-After the economic downturn in 2009, we decided to diversify our markets and looked at India for a product niche there.
-When India produces steel in the steel plants, they need flux injected into the furnace, and one of the ingredients to make steel is raw limestone, and that limestone has to be of superb quality in terms of the balance of minerals within it.
-A Japanese group was looking at building a nickel plant in Madagascar with a Canadian firm.
-We met and negotiated with them, won the job, and we’ve been sole suppliers to that nickel plant for the past four years.
-Around 25% of our production went to markets outside the UAE market.
-In 2015, we were invited by the Qatari government to discuss the supply for the 2022 FIFA World Cup.
+Around 25% of our production went to markets outside the UAE.
+In 2015, we were invited by the Qatari government to discuss supplying the 2022 FIFA World Cup.
 We signed a QAR1 billion contract, which would make us the largest raw material supplier to Qatar over the next five years, and we would supply around 40 million tons over five years.
-Along with that, we expanded our capacity, building a new crushing plant for AED150 million, and expanded our harbour for AED30 million.
-We are now ready to commission our new plant in August 2016, and that will be to supply and support the Qatari market first and foremost.
-There’s also Expo 2020 coming up, and we are already supplying all the ready-mix plants in Dubai that are working on construction projects related to the event.
+Along with that, we expanded our capacity, building a new crushing plant for AED150 million and expanded our harbor for AED30 million.
+We are now ready to commission our new plant to supply and support the Qatari market first and foremost.
 After India and Africa, we decided to expand into Europe.
-In Ukraine, we talked with a steel plant to discuss supplying limestone, because its supply line had been cut and now we are its sole supplier of limestone.
 We are also the lead supplier to Bahrain and Kuwait.
-We supply the cement for a GCC-funded, USD5 billion housing project, and in Kuwait we’re supplying limestone to a cement factory there.
-Our new target is London, and we want to supply materials that are cheaper than the UK’s own domestically produced materials.
-We are building a new deepwater berth for the purpose, which will help us halve the sea transportation cost to London.
+We supply the cement for a GCC-funded, USD5 billion housing project, and in Kuwait we supply limestone to a cement factory there.
+Our new target is London, and we are building a new deepwater berth for the purpose, which will help us halve sea transportation costs to London.

-We started our new expansion plans forecasting the demand of aggregates in the GCC and other Asian regions.
-We are expecting to add a new production line, called crusher 22, producing 12 million tons per annum at the Khor Khuwair quarry.
+We started our new expansion plans forecasting the demand of aggregates in the GCC and other Asian region.
+We expect to add a new production line, called crusher 22, producing 12 million tons per annum at the Khor Khuwair quarry.
 We are also expanding crusher 11, producing an additional 1.5 million tons per annum at Al Ghail quarry.
 There will also be crusher improvements and expansions targeting the production of an additional 1 million tons per annum at Kadra quarry.
-We have very good prospects for the next three years with continual improvements in operations to be sought.

 By sponsoring our events you are able to best participate in the discussions that matter to you, as well as gain unique networking opportunities.